-By moving through these five steps, physicians will be able to demonstrate how their continuing education choices align with their learning needs and measure whether what they learn leads to improved care.
+In moving through these five steps, physicians will be able to demonstrate how their continuing education choices align with their learning needs and measure whether what they learn leads to improved care.
 If not, they know to begin the cycle again, to try to ensure their practice is meeting the needs of their patients as well as the requirements of the CanMEDS 2015 and CanMEDS-FM 2015 frameworks.
-(More detail on the PPI process follows later in this report.)

-The intention is that PPI will cover every dimension of physicians' practices - clinical, administrative, educational or research-oriented - because all activities physicians undertake should be assessed for their value and effectiveness, and all of them should be eligible to benefit from quality improvement.
-It is important to note, however, that practice improvement is distinct from regulatory complaint and disciplinary processes.
+The intention is that PPI will cover every dimension of physicians' practices - clinical, administrative, education and research-oriented - because all these activities should be assessed for their value and effectiveness, and all of them should be eligible to benefit from quality improvement.